 VOLUNTARY ASSISTED DYING LEGISLATION IN AUSTRALIA AND OVERSEAS

 The Western Australian Voluntary Assisted Dying Bill passed into law on 10 December 2019.
 The Act came into effect on 1 July 2021.
-You can view the Voluntary Assisted Dying Act 2019 here.
+You can view the WA Voluntary Assisted Dying Act 2019 here.

 GENERAL BACKGROUND ON VOLUNTARY ASSISTED DYING LEGISLATION

-In 2022 voluntary assisted dying, or voluntary euthanasia, has been made legal in 26 jurisdictions around the world.
-It is legal in Switzerland (Criminal Code 1942), The Netherlands (2002), Belgium (2002), Luxembourg (2009), Germany (2015), Colombia (2015 Court Decision), Canada (2016), Australia (Victoria 2017, Western Australia 2019, Tasmania 2021, South Australia 2021, Queensland 2021), New Zealand (2020), Spain (2021), Austria (2021) and in 11 jurisdictions in the US including Oregon (1997), Washington (2009), Montana (2010 Court Decision), Vermont (2013), California (2016), Colorado (2016), Washington DC (2016), Hawaii (2018), New Jersey (2019), Maine (2019) and New Mexico (2021).
+At the time of writing in 2024, voluntary assisted dying, (referred to as ’in some jurisdictions as voluntary euthanasia’) is legal in 30 jurisdictions around the world.
+It is legal in Switzerland (Criminal Code 1942), The Netherlands (2002), Belgium (2002), Luxembourg (2009), Germany (2015), Colombia (2015 Court Decision), Canada (2016), Quebec, Australia (including Victoria 2017, Western Australia 2019, Tasmania 2021, South Australia 2021, Queensland 2021), NSW (2022), and the ACT (2024)), New Zealand (2020), Spain (2021), Austria (2021), Portugal (2023) and in 11 jurisdictions in the US - Oregon (1997), Washington (2009), Montana (2010 Court Decision), Vermont (2013), California (2016), Colorado (2016), Washington DC (2016), Hawaii (2018), New Jersey (2019), Maine (2019) and New Mexico (2021).

 ELIGIBILITY REQUIREMENTS, METHODS OF ADMINISTRATION AND LEGAL FRAMEWORKS

-The American laws (on which the Australian laws are based) are considered the most restrictive, because the individual has to be suffering from a terminal illness, with less than 6 months to live, whereas the European laws do not restrict access based on a terminal illness.
-In Europe, the eligibility and safeguards are based on a model requiring ‘due care’ on the part of the doctor assisting a patient to die and the patient must be experiencing ‘unbearable and irremediable suffering’ to qualify.
+The American laws (on which the Australian laws are based) are considered the most restrictive, because the individual has to be suffering from a terminal illness, with a prognosis (on the balance of probabilities) of less than six months to live.

-Now that the Western Australian debate is over you can view the Voluntary Assisted Dying Act 2019 here.
+You can view the Voluntary Assisted Dying Act 2019 here.

-The WA VAD Act includes the following eligibility criteria:
+The Act includes the following eligibility criteria:

 (a) the person has reached 18 years of age;